SEND Information report

 We aim to give every child the very best chance to succeed by removing barriers to childrens’ learning and preparing them for a happy and successful future.
 We believe in a ‘Growth Mindset’.
 We aim to foster a sense of community and belonging, and to offer new opportunities to learners, taking into account their needs and experiences.
 We want our children to believe in themselves!

 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We are particularly aware of the needs of our Key Stage 1 pupils, for whom maturity is a crucial factor in terms of readiness to learn.
 However, we also believe in both early identification of need and early intervention.
-We understand that many pupils, at some time in their academy career, may experience difficulties which affect their learning and we recognise that these may be long or short term.
+We understand that many pupils, at some time in their Primary academy journey, may experience difficulties which affect their learning and we recognise that these may be long or short term.

 Please click on the link below for information on the new Code of Practice for Special Educational Needs and Disabilities (SEND).